Keep Your Edge Sharp and Your Heart Open

 Good question!

-The term PTSD is well known these days, but not necessarily well understood. any people will develop some symptoms of PTSD (there are 20), and many symptoms can be in response to a stressor not classified as traumatic (per the DSM-5).
+The term PTSD is well known these days, but not necessarily well understood.
+Many people will develop some symptoms of PTSD (there are 20), and many symptoms can be in response to a stressor not classified as traumatic (per the DSM-5).

 If you have served as a frontline responder with chronic exposure to traumatic events (or a career with consistent exposure to death), it has changed you.
 You may not have PTSD, but you see the world differently now and certainly relate to other people differently.
 This is not necessarily bad.
 However, recognizing these signs in yourself and others offers the chance to intervene and course correct before it becomes PTSD - and to adjust on your terms.